27.1: Regulation of Gene Expression in Bacteria

 The five structural genes needed to synthesize tryptophan in E. coli are located next to each other in the trp operon.
 When tryptophan is absent, the repressor protein does not bind to the operator, and the genes are transcribed.
 When tryptophan is plentiful, tryptophan binds the repressor protein at the operator sequence.
 This physically blocks the RNA polymerase from transcribing the tryptophan biosynthesis genes.

-The Trp repressor is shown as a dimer with one subunit gray and the other gold.
-The backbone of the two DNA strands is shown in spacefill magenta and cyan, except where the bases on the major grove interact with the Trp repressor.
+The Trp repressor is depicted as a dimer, with one subunit shown in gray and the other in gold.
+The backbone of the two DNA strands is shown in spacefill magenta and cyan, except where the bases on the major groove interact with the Trp repressor.
 The tryptophan in each of the proton monomers is shown in spacefill with CPK colors and labeled.
 Noncovalent interactions (hydrogen bonds and salt bridges) between the protein and DNA are shown with dotted lines.
 6 water-mediated hydrogen bonds to phosphate are not shown.
-Note that there are few H bonds between the protein and base hydrogen bond donors and acceptors, suggesting that the repressor might bind specifically through geometric interactions with the backbone along with the water-mediated hydrogen bonds.
+Note that there are a few H bonds between the protein and base hydrogen bond donors and acceptors, suggesting that the repressor might bind specifically through geometric interactions with the backbone, along with the water-mediated hydrogen bonds.

 The Lac Operon: An Inducible Operon